-This painting, produced using collage and oilpaints, depicts a woman whose face is partially obscured by the titular “expensive hat”, representing capitalism.
-The image is a criticism of the overabundance of identities proffered to us in the age of consumerism – in other words, identity becomes yet another product for people to consume.
-In some senses, individualism too has fallen victim to the influence of the identity market in which the “I” is traded like so many other consumer goods.
-The person becomes a brand, and identity becomes a “false need” – to borrow the term Marcuse’s uses in his book One-Dimensional Man – that he or she assimilates without even realizing it.
-Marcuse, in his critique of consumerist ideology in the capitalist age, argues that manufacturers no longer care to address people’s real needs; instead the advertising industry creates the illusion of need in order to persuade people to buy products they don’t actually need.
-These “false needs” perpetuate injustice, aggression, wastefulness, and the obsession with work.
-They prevent change from happening because change is only driven by real needs.
-Thus, the industry concerns itself not only with manufacturing products but also with creating the need to consume them, the need to succeed, obtain, purchase.
+This painting depicts a woman whose face is partially obscured by the titular “expensive hat”, representing capitalism.
+The image criticizes the overabundance of identities proffered to us in the age of consumerism – identity becomes yet another product for people to consume.
+In some senses, individualism too has fallen victim to the influence of the identity market in which the “I” is traded like so many other consumer goods (Strenger 2010, 42).
+The person becomes a brand, and identity becomes a “false need” that the person assimilates without even realizing it (Marcuse [1964] 2006, XX).
+In his critique of consumerist ideology in the capitalist age, Marcuse argues that manufacturers no longer address people’s real needs; instead advertising creates the illusion of necessity in order to persuade people to buy products they do not actually need.
+These “false needs” perpetuate injustice, aggression, wastefulness, and obsession with work.
+They prevent change from happening because change is only driven by real needs (XX).

-These needs have societal content and function, and it does not matter how much they have been internalized by the individual, nor how much he or she truly identifies with them or finds personal fulfillment in their satisfaction – “they continue to be what they were from the beginning—products of a society whose dominant interest demands repression.”
-In the past, Marcuse contends, human freedom was deterred due to a lack of means to satisfy basic needs.
-Nowadays, however, just as the exercise of freedom is so readily within reach, it is curbed by the framework of modern capitalist society which manages to suppress even the potential of liberation.
+These needs have societal content and function, and it does not matter how much they have been internalized by the individual, nor how much that person truly identifies with them or finds personal fulfillment in their satisfaction – “they continue to be what they were from the beginning—products of a society whose dominant interest demands repression”(7).
+In the past, Marcuse contends, human freedom was limited by a lack of means to satisfy basic needs.
+Nowadays, however, just as the exercise of freedom is so readily within reach, it is curbed by the framework of modern capitalist society, which manages to suppress even the potential of liberation.
 When there is no true critical dimension, man finds himself living a “one-dimensional” existence.
 “One-dimensional” denotes a situation in which negation is rooted out of the forces that are supposed to oppose the existing system.
-For all intents and purposes, it consists of the disappearance of the private, subjective dimension.
+For all intents and purposes, it consists of the disappearance of the private, subjective dimension (12–13).
 The “one-dimensional” man is trapped in a state of false consciousness and in the race for social success and achievement.

 Horkheimer and Adorno also see the race for external capitalist success as today’s only measure of self-existence.
 They maintain that the agencies of cultural production are particularly adept at impressing “standardized behavior on the individual as the only natural, decent, and rational one.
-Individuals define themselves now only as things, statistical elements, successes or failures.”
+Individuals define themselves now only as things, statistical elements, successes or failures” (Horkheimer and Adorno 2002, 21).
 Slavoj Zizek presents an even more extreme position with regard to the individual’s behavior in capitalist society.
 In his view, today’s accepted cultural norms have a tinge of social imperative that can sometimes border on the totalitarian.
-The “you can” becomes “you must”, an imperative that ignores true needs and demands compliance.
-If he chooses not to follow the norms, which have become totalitarian, the individual may pay the heavy price of social loneliness and therefore he prefers to adopt the accepted values – represented in the painting as a hat made of banknotes – at the cost of losing identity (the faceless woman).
+The “you can” becomes “you must”, an imperative that ignores true needs and demands compliance (Zizek 2000, 44).
+By choosing not to follow the norms, which have become totalitarian, the individual may pay the heavy price of social loneliness and therefore prefers to adopt the accepted values – represented in the painting as a hat made of banknotes – at the cost of losing identity (the faceless woman).

 “Variations on Zoomorphism” (Cow-man), black and white drawing (46x33)